Message#

 Example

-[Press the screen to send a message to the other robot.]
+[Press the screen to send a message to Robot 2.]

 wait until <is message available?>